HolgerKache/SDP/readme.md

 There have been a few instances of the incorrect URL being used, likely the user passing it on (from the dashDB dashboard) through sales/support.
 These URLs look like so:
   - https://dashdb-enterprise-yp-lon02-03.services.eu-gb.bluemix.net

 This type of URL is used to access the dashDB console, DB2 instances, etc. It is not the correct URL to use for the integration configuration.
-Fix it if the region mapping is invalid.
+If meet this, fix it by changing `"dashdb_invalid":"https://dashdb-enterprise-yp-lon02-03.services.eu-gb.bluemix.net"` to `"dashdb": "https://dashdbrm.ng.bluemix.net"` for instance.

 ### 2. Activate this enterprise user by this command.